Skip to content

 I used to bring partners into deals to look like a hero all the time.
 It works.
 While selling a marketing automation product, I had a partner offering a streamlined landing page and email template builder that simplified the process inside our platform.
 While I didn’t promote this for new deals, I used this partnership with existing customers to build relationships and credibility.
 I shared how the tech improved my design work when I was a marketer and offered introductions to the founder of the partner.
 About 70% of prospects said yes!
 While I didn’t receive commissions from these sales, I fed my partner business and added value to my customers.
 Plus, I earned the right to ask for business from that partner.

-There’s a symbiotic relationship to be had.
+There’s a mutual relationship to be had.
 It starts with you giving first, which pays dividends down the road.

 Seeking Advocacy